 I know that Bang Bang in San Diego’s Gaslamp Quarter has a Ryan Gosling-themed bathroom stall, but the media attention it’s received over the last month slipped my gaze.
 Likely due to Comic-Con, the word has (finally) gotten out about one of San Diego’s hidden gems.

-Perez Hilton, HuffPo, Good Morning America and more international publications have recently featured this bathroom stall as a reason to visit San Diego.
+Perez Hilton, HuffPo, Good Morning America, and other international publications have recently featured this bathroom stall as a reason to visit San Diego.
 We’ll take it.

 About a year ago, Ryan Gosling Instagrammed the bathroom with the comment, “#Disturbing … Really?”